 - Firmly push or bump the rear pallets back into the lane, about 4″

-- Back out, extracting the front pallet and gently “plugging” the rear pallets forward
+- Slowly back out, extracting the front pallet and gently “plugging” the rear pallets forward

 Contact Mallard’s pallet flow experts for more information.